• Skip to primary navigation

 dipping smoked chicken legs in ranch dressing

-Meat/Protein: For this recipe, you will need about ten chicken legs.
-Suppose you want to serve more people—double or triple the recipe as needed.
+• Meat/Protein: This recipe calls for about ten chicken legs.
+If you want to serve more people, double or triple the recipe as needed.

 For exact amounts, see the recipe card down below.